Dev Journal: First Few Weeks

 What's the idea?

-Posting on social media offers a lot of upside: it can help generate leads, enable valuable connections, create career opportunities, and more.
-At the same time, many people (myself included) struggle to share their thoughts online.
-For me, the biggest blocker is the fear of judgment: that gut-wrenching, paralyzing feeling before hitting publish.
+Posting on social media offers a lot of upside: it can generate leads, foster valuable connections, create career opportunities, and more.
+At the same time, many people (including myself) struggle with it.
+For me, fear of judgment and not knowing what to post often get in the way.

 How's the progress?

 The progress is okay-ish.
-I started by creating Figma mockups to get a better sense for how I want the product to look and feel.
-The image in the example screen tab below shows the compose screen which is going to be the main screen for the product.
+Before building anything, I created Figma mockups to get a sense for how I want the product to look and feel.
+The image in the example screen tab below shows the compose screen which is going to be the main screen.

 What's the next step?

-Over the coming weeks, I'll have more time to devote to this project and I'm eager to see how it progresses.
+Over the coming weeks, I’ll have more time to devote to this project, and I’m eager to see how it develops.